 “It’s very hot when it is first poured, so you have to wait until it settles,” Chef Stephen says.
 Once the taffy is cool enough to handle, Chef Stephen’s students start pulling, stretching and twisting.

 “The goal is to get rid of the clearness and work it until it becomes opaque, chewy and pliable,” Chef Stephen says.
 “It should not be so soft it sticks or so hard that it breaks your teeth.”
 Once the consistency and color are correct, students roll their taffy into a long log and cut it into pieces by hand.
 Afterward, they wrap each piece in parchment or wax paper.

-As students get the hang of the texture, Chef Stephen says taffy making is fairly simple.
-However, he recommends following a few rules of thumb: First, make sure to use a thermometer that goes up to 252 F, such as a candy thermometer.
+As students get the hang of the texture, Chef Stephen says taffy pulling by hand is fairly simple.
+However, he recommends following a few rules of thumb: First, make sure to use a thermometer that goes up to 252˚F, such as a candy thermometer.
 Second, use regular granulated, cane sugar.
 Last, have fun with flavor and color combinations.
-“You can flavor them in any way!”
-Chef Stephen says.
-“There’s chicken and waffles, s’mores, or maple-bacon.
+“You can flavor them in any way!,” Chef Stephen says.
+“There’s chicken and waffles, s’mores or maple-bacon.
 You can do multiple colors, swirl together or stack colors like candy corn.
 You can play around with it.
 It is super fun to see how sugar evolves into taffy and the magic that that brings.”

 - 200 grams sugar

 - 2.5 grams vanilla

 - 2 to 8 grams flavored candy oil